G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

 }
 ```

-The User Data field features were built based on cloud-init, an industry-standard multi-distribution method for cross-platform cloud instance initialization.
+The User Data field features were built based on `cloud-init`, an industry-standard multi-distribution method for cross-platform cloud instance initialization.

 ## What is cloud-init?

-Cloud-init is an industry-standard software for automating the initialization of cloud instances.
-You can use cloud-init to perform a number of initial tasks when your instance is booted for the first time, such as installing packages, running a shell script, or configuring the network interfaces.
+`Cloud-init` is an industry-standard software for automating the initialization of cloud instances.
+You can use `cloud-init` to perform a number of initial tasks when your instance is booted for the first time, such as installing packages, running a shell script, or configuring the network interfaces.

-Cloud-init supports all major Linux distributions:
+`Cloud-init` supports all major Linux distributions:

 - Alpine Linux
 - ArchLinux